LOOSE-LIPS/loose-lips-2.0/src/routes/blog/kortzers-sunday-jams-glasbird-gronland/index.md

 banner:
   - imported/kortzers-sunday-jams-glasbird-gronland/image786.jpeg
 description: >-
-  This week I&#39;ve chosen what&#39;s been a recent favourite of mine, Gr&oslash;nland by Gl&aring;sbird.
-I&#39;ve decided to feature the whole ep as I&#39;ve really enjoyed listening to it recently as well as it being perfect for any Sunday.
+  This week I've chosen what's been a recent favourite of mine, Grønland by Glåsbird.
+I've decided to feature the whole ep as I've really enjoyed listening to it recently as well as it being perfect for any Sunday.
 It was released on Whitelabrecs February 9th this year by an artist who I think is best [...]Read More...
 published: true
 tags: feature
 featured: false